 Although we live closer to the quaint former fishing harbour of St Ives, Hayle is our go to town for the supermarket, library, hairdresser etc. It is also known for its three miles of golden sands stretching from Hayle Towans to Godrevy along Black Cliffs, Mexico Towans, Upton Towans and Gwithian.
-I have written about the lovely George V Memorial walk and gardens many times (and during 2019 have published a monthly post about the flora growing during the month) and also photos of the beaches.
+I have written about the lovely George V Memorial walk and gardens many times (and during 2019 have published a monthly post about the flora growing during each month) and also photos of the beaches.
 I have not, however, shown much about the town itself so for the next few weeks I shall be posting photos from around the town.

 Foundry Square and its buildings marked the hub of the famous engineering firm Harvey & Co (1779) which once employed more than 1000 workers making Cornish Beam Engines for mines all over the world.
 All around the square are buildings related to the firm.
 John Harvey & Co’s Office and Counting House (John Harvey House) on the right has a clock tower that once displayed local and London times, a twenty minute difference.
 The foundry closed in 1903.